-- < Successful completion of the M.S.M. core curriculum with a minimum cumulative GPA of 3.00.
+- Successful completion of the M.S.M. core curriculum with a minimum cumulative GPA of 3.00.
 A student must repeat any course in which he/she earned a grade lower than a C-. - Students will be required to pass successfully MSM 685 Management Project III. - All credits applied toward the M.S.M. degree must have been completed within six years of matriculation at Belhaven.
 (No more than six semester hours of transfer graduate course work will be accepted.
-Transfer work must be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.S.M. program.) - < Payment of all tuition and fees.
+Transfer work must be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.S.M. program.) - Payment of all tuition and fees.

 M.S.M.
-Course Sequence
+Courses

-Course # Title Credit # Weeks
+Course # Title Credit

-MSM 601 Introduction to Graduate Study 1 2
+MBA 608 Business Communication 3

-MBA 624 Ethical Problems in Business 3 6
+MBA 624 Ethical Problems in Business 3

-MBA 608 Business Communication 3 6
+MBA 664 Marketing Management 3

-MSM 635 Management Project I 1 2
+MBA 688 Business in a Global Environment 3

-MBA 664 Marketing Management 3 6
+MSM 601 Introduction to Graduate Study 1

-MSM640 Organizational Leadership 3 6
+MSM 635 Management Project I 1

-MSM 643 Finance and Accounting for Managers 3 7
+MSM 640 Organizational Leadership 3

-MBA 688 Business in a Global Environment 3 6
+MSM 643 Finance & Accounting for Managers 3

-MSM 650 Advance Strategic Management 3 6
+MSM 650 Advance Strategic Management 3

-MSM 655 Management Project II 1 2
+MSM 655 Management Project II 1

-MSM 658 Executive Leadership in the Workplace 2 4
+MSM 658 Executive Leadership in the Workplace 2

-MSM 660 Current Issues in Human Resources 3 6
+MSM 660 Current Issues in Human Resources 3

-MSM 668 Leadership and Organizational Change 3 6
+MSM 668 Leadership & Organizational Change 3

-MSM 685 Management Project III 3 3
+MSM 685 Management Leadership Project III 3

-TOTAL 35 68
+TOTAL 35